Doubly Stochastic Neighbor Embedding on Spheres: Conclusions

 We have presented a new visualization method for high-dimensional and graph data.
 The proposed DOSNES method is based on the Stochastic Neighbor Embedding principle but with two key improvements: we normalize the input similarity matrix to be doubly stochastic and replace the 2D Euclidean embedding space with spheres in 3D space.
 Empirical results show that our method significantly outperforms the state-of-the-art approach t-SNE in terms of resolving the crowding problem and preserving intrinsic similarities.

-In the future, we aim at performing a more thorough theoretical study on the connection between doubly stochastic similarity matrix and spherical embedding, especially when they are coupled with various SNE objectives.
-There could be many possibilities to improve the user interface of spherical visualization.
-For example, mouse dragging could be replaced by trackball rolling for sphere rotation.
-Spherical screens would further facilitate the data navigation and analysis.
-It would be also straightforward to develop visualizations viewed from inside the sphere.
+We will perform a more thorough theoretical study on the connection between doubly stochastic similarity matrix and spherical embedding.
+There could be many possibilities to improve the user interface of spherical visualization, for example, using spherical screens to further facilitate the data navigation.